 If you're creating an order form for your e-commerce store, then you're likely to want a WooCommerce one page checkout too.
-The problem is that the two don't normally go hand in hand.
+Keep reading to learn how to enable WooCommerce one page shopping.

-For example: the official WooCommerce.com plugin for one page checkout lists products in a very basic way.
+The official WooCommerce plugin for one page checkout lists products in a very basic way.
 It's fine for displaying one product or a small number of products with a checkout form underneath.
-However, it's completely useless for using many products with WooCommerce one page checkout.
+However, it's useless if you have a large number of products and want to use WooCommerce one page checkout.
 And if you want to enable your customers to search, sort and filter the list of products, forget it.

 That's where WooCommerce Product Table comes in.
-This bestselling plugin lists products in a more sophisticated table-based order form.
+This bestselling plugin lists products in a searchable order form above the one-page checkout.
 You can list hundreds or even thousands of products, with quick search, sort and filters so that customers can easily find what they want.
 They can then scroll down below the table and checkout, directly on the order form page!

 Keep reading to learn how to set up the Product Table plugin with WooCommerce one page shopping.
 There are full written instructions, plus a video tutorial.